Analysis: A stunning draw as Democrats hold their own

 Colorado Rep. Lauren Boebert, one of Trump's loudest cheerleaders in Congress, was locked in a close race with the final votes being counted.

-It was much the same in Georgia, where Trump's hand-picked Senate nominee, former football star Herschel Walker, was running essentially tied with Democratic Senator Raphael Warnock even as the state's Republican Gov. Brian Kemp, whom Trump opposed, cruised to reelection.
+It was much the same in Georgia, where Trump's hand-picked Senate nominee, former football star Herschel Walker, was running essentially tied with Democratic Sen. Raphael Warnock even as Republican Gov. Brian Kemp, whom Trump opposed, cruised to reelection.

 "Clearly, we lost races we should have won because Trump picked flawed candidates," said Republican strategist Alex Conant.
 "Georgia should have been a slam dunk."